FHantke/brave-browser-wiki/Triage-Guidelines.md

 - If you are not an approver, do NOT approve any requests made to a Beta or Release branch
 - Approvers should be working to keep PRs to version branches at 0 issues.
 - The person doing the original request must see that the PR actually gets merged.
+- This person must only merge, after they see their change in Nightly and test that it works.

 # Priority labels